-Due to the ongoing Covid-19 pandemic, my practice has moved online.
-I use secure telehealth platforms to provide services to residents of California, Colorado, and Florida.
+My practice is currently online only.
+I use secure telehealth platforms to provide services to residents of California, Colorado, and Illinois.
 Please contact me for more information.

-The issue that is making you think about therapy might be something you have been struggling with for a long time or maybe it is brand new.
-You have likely put a lot of time into thinking about it and you may have already talked with friends and/or family or even to a therapist (or not), but it is still there.
+The issue that is making you think about therapy is likely something you have been struggling with for a long time or could be something recent.
+You have put a lot of time into thinking about it and you may have already talked with friends and/or family or even to a therapist (or not), but it is still there.
 It doesn’t feel easy to call a therapist or to try therapy again, but you are at a place where you don’t want to feel so alone with this and you are willing to step out of your comfort zone to try to find some answers.

 About My Approach to Psychotherapy:

 I am an experienced therapist with a warm, relational, and genuine approach.
-I love including humor in my work, when appropriate, and I do my best to leave psychobabble at the door.
+I do my best to leave psychobabble at the door.
 Although listening forms the core of how I work, I do more than just listen: I am engaged and interactive, offering ideas and support for looking at your life in new ways.
-I can help you look beyond the obvious and find ways to change the things that can be changed, as well as help you find compassion and understanding for the things that may not be changeable.
+I can help you look beyond the obvious and find ways to change the things that can be changed, as well as help you find compassion and understanding for the things in your life that may not be changeable.

 I know how important it is to look at the bigger picture — your history, culture, family, where you grew up, and the many other influences that have shaped your conscious and unconscious motivations for who you are and how you view the world.
 You didn’t just end up here by accident and if the answers were obvious, you would have uncovered them by now.
-There are reasons why you are who you are and why you do what you do, and part of our job is to try to learn what those reasons are so that we can unravel what is not working.
-Looking “under the hood,” so to speak, is the best way to understand the issues that brought you to therapy and it can open the door to new understanding and awareness, leading to lasting change.
+There are reasons why you are who you are and why you do what you do, and part of our job is to try to understand the underlying reasons so that we can unravel what is not working.
+Looking “under the hood,” so to speak, is the best way to untangle the issues that brought you to therapy and it can open the door to new understanding and awareness, leading to lasting change.

 About My Psychotherapy Influences:

 My work is guided by my belief that we are influenced not only by our families and by our life experience, but also by the fact that we live in a complex, rapidly changing world and are members of a larger political and social culture.
-In the years since I initially wrote this paragraph, this has become increasingly clear.
+In the years since I initially wrote this paragraph, the importance of this has become increasingly unmistakable and challenging.

 About My Experience:

 I have conducted trainings on the topic of working with gay, lesbian, bisexual, transgender, queer, and questioning people at Pacific Center, Notre Dame de Nemur University in Belmont, California, and at Haight Ashbury Psychological Services in San Francisco.
-I am a member of numerous professional organizations including The San Francisco Center for Psychoanalysis, The Psychoanalytic Institute of Northern California (Extra Curricular Education Committee Member), The Self and Relational Psychoanalysis Colloquium, Division 39 (Psychoanalysis) of the American Psychological Association, The International Association for Relational Psychoanalysis, The South Bay Community for Psychoanalytic Study (Organizing Committee Member), and the California Association for Marriage and Family Therapists (CAMFT), The Psychotherapy Action Network (PsiAN), and The Boulder Institute for Psychotherapy and Research.
+I am or have been a member of numerous professional organizations including The San Francisco Center for Psychoanalysis, The Psychoanalytic Institute of Northern California (Former Extra Curricular Education Committee Member, Former Outreach Committee Member), The Self and Relational Psychoanalysis Colloquium, Division 39 (Psychoanalysis) of the American Psychological Association, The International Association for Relational Psychoanalysis, The South Bay Community for Psychoanalytic Study (Former Organizing Committee Member), Reflective Spaces/Material Places, the California Association for Marriage and Family Therapists (CAMFT), The Psychotherapy Action Network (PsiAN), and The Boulder Institute for Psychotherapy and Research.

 About My Background:

-I am licensed as a Marriage and Family Therapist in both the State of California (MFC 45402) and the State of Colorado (MFT 836), and the State of Ilinois (166.001564).
+I am licensed as a Marriage and Family Therapist in the State of California (MFC 45402), the State of Colorado (MFT 836), and the State of Ilinois (166.001564).
 I am also a registered telehealth provider in the State of Florida (TMPF122), which means that I can provide telehealth psychotherapy services if you reside in Florida.
 My professional training and experience includes completion of the three-year post-graduate training program in psychodynamic psychotherapy at The Psychotherapy Institute in Berkeley, California, working with elementary school children as a school therapist, serving as a therapist in a community counseling center, and working in private practice.

 I regularly attend seminars, lectures, and workshops related to the field of psychotherapy and relational psychoanalysis, and participate in both short and long-term study and reading groups.
-I have been a long-term member of the Extended Study Series year-long class sponsored by The South Bay Community for Psychoanalytic Study and The Psychoanalytic Institute of Northern California, as well as a member of the Self and Relational Psychoanalytic Colloquium.
+I have been a participant in several Extended Study Series year-long classes sponsored by The South Bay Community for Psychoanalytic Study and The Psychoanalytic Institute of Northern California and I was a long-term member of the Self and Relational Psychoanalytic Colloquium.
 I have also been a student in the University of Chicago’s Basic Program, which focuses on depth study of classical literature and philosophy.

-Prior to becoming a psychotherapist, I had several careers and spent many years working for both large and small companies and as the owner of a small computer consulting business.
+Prior to becoming a psychotherapist, I had several careers and spent many years working for both large and small companies.
+I was also the owner of a small computer consulting business.
 I have a deep appreciation for the challenges that different professional environments can present; for what it takes to make significant life and career changes; as well as for the difficulty of balancing work with family and personal responsibilities.
 This practical, real-world experience is at the core of my work as a psychotherapist.